seinecle/codapps/docs/generated-html/subdir/adding-pictures_temp_html.md

 {nbsp} +

 == 3.
 Setting a picture as the background of a Form
+//ST: 3.
+Setting a picture as the background of a Form

 //ST: !
 So, we have seen how to add a pic on the screen.
 But often we also want to set a background for the entire of the phone, like this: